kswng/LLGsolver-Julia/README.md

 LLG simulator for square lattice magnets written in Julia.

 Using the 4th order Runge-Kutta method for solving the linearlized LLG eq.

+At this moment, absolute zero temperature is assumed.